Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 ![Query Tag](assets/image49.png)

-Then lets copy-paste the same query we run in classic Snowflake UI worksheets.
+Then let's copy-paste the same query we run in classic Snowflake UI worksheets.
 Hit the run button and switch from a table view to chart:

 ![Query Tag](assets/image50.png)

 By default it shows a breakdown by Volume.
-Lets click on the measure and switch it into **PNL**.
-Then lets add another measure to our chart for displaying Market value and PnL side by side.
+Let's click on the measure and switch it into **PNL**.
+Then let's add another measure to our chart for displaying Market value and PnL side by side.

 ![Query Tag](assets/image51.png)